-What benefits do DBSA support groups offer?
+What Benefits do DBSA Support Groups Offer?

-Benefits Number of survey participants benefiting to some or great extent
+Benefits Number of survey participants experiencing benefit to some or great extent

-Provide interpersonal support 98.2%
+Interpersonal support 98.2%

-Help to cope with problems and crises 96.7%
+How to cope with problems and crises 96.7%

-Help to make better decisions 95.1%
+How to make better decisions 95.1%

-Help to understand medications and treatment 93.7%
+Better understand medications and treatment 93.7%

-^{}DBSA support group survey of 2,049 people from 190 cities in 38 states and the District of Columbia.
+\DBSA support group survey of 2,049 people from 190 cities in 38 states and the District of Columbia.